 Exporting directly to the final client

-If a company has an existing client base within Russia and the CIS, they may choose to export directly to these clients.
-This can be beneficial compared with exporting via distributor, some of the negatives of which will be reviewed further on.
+If a company has an existing client base within Russia and the CIS, they may choose to export directly to these clients, which can be beneficial compared with exporting via distributor.

-However, even though this business model avoids registering a legal entity, business cannot always be developed to its full potential via this method and the pure export of goods to Russian clients can restrict business activities due to the import obligations of the final client; according to local laws, only a local LLC can import goods into Russia/the CIS.
-This gives the final client the obligation to take care of the import themselves and all of the responsibilities that comes with it, such as registering with the customs authorities and acting as importer of record.
+While this business model avoids registering a legal entity, business cannot always be developed to its full potential via this method.
+Pure export of goods to Russian clients can restrict business due to the import obligations of the final client: according to local laws, only a local LLC can import goods into Russia/the CIS.
+This gives the final client the obligation to take care of the import themselves, and all of the responsibilities that come with it, such as registering with the customs authorities and acting as importer of record.

-Not only does this discourage potential clients from buying the goods, but also categorically excludes clients only willing to purchase a comparably small amount, since in most cases the price of the actual import process would render the deal as economically unviable.
+Not only does this discourage potential clients from buying the goods, but also excludes clients looking to purchase small quantities, as the price of the import process renders the deal economically unviable.

 In Russia, for example, not all companies are willing to take on this formal import responsibility, and the only alternative for the client would be to use the services of a broker or agent.
-What’s more, all of these options frequently involve communication and documentation difficulties.
+All of these options frequently involve communication and documentation difficulties.

-An alternative to the above is to find a provider of DDP import services, e.g. a company willing and able to purchase the goods from the foreign exporter, taking on all import responsibilities, coordinating the entire process and selling the goods on to the final customer.
+An alternative is to find a provider of DDP import services: a company willing and able to purchase the goods from the foreign exporter, taking on all import responsibilities, coordinating the entire process and selling the goods on to the final customer.

 Exporting via a Distributor

-On the other side, working with a local distributor entails several restrictions and disadvantages, including the following:
+However, working with a local distributor has several restrictions and disadvantages, including the following: